danielharrell/Senior-Lab-manuals/README.md

  Senior Lab manuals for St. John's College, Annapolis

  ## To Do
+- [x] Changed math font to Palatino to be consistent with text font
 - [ ] Establish system cross-references
     - [ ] Check all labels in documents and correct as necessary
     - [ ] Check references to tables and figures